TensorRT Execution Provider

 Requirements

-Note: starting ORT 1.19, CUDA 12 becomes default version when distributing ONNX Runtime GPU packages.
+Note: Starting with version 1.19, CUDA 12 becomes the default version when distributing ONNX Runtime GPU packages.

 ONNX Runtime TensorRT CUDA